mstocco/mariostoc.co/content/traininglog/20230122-challenge2023-22weeksout.md

 Woke up at 0530 with a headache.
 Felt like a _"caffeine withdrawal"_ headache but I had a cup of coffee yesterday; it might be an _"Advil withdrawal"_ headache or maybe it is just COVID.
 I am still congested (nasal) too.

-Weather was sunny so Carina and I went for a walk around _Swan Lake_.
-QL was precariously tight.
+QL is precariously tight so I swapped the trainer for a walk around _Swan Lake_.